-As state law is silent on the matter of when rent should be paid by the tenant, the rental contract should make this clear.
-State law is likewise silent on the matter of a grace period.
+Pennsylvania state law is silent on when rent should be paid by tenants.
+Because of this, the rental contract should it clear when and where rent should be paid.
+State law is also silent on matters regarding rent grace periods.

-Non-Emergency: There is also no state statute regarding landlord access to the property in non-emergency situations.
-The conditions of entry in non-emergency situations should, therefore, be stated in the lease agreement.
-Landlords are recommended to provide tenants with at least twenty-four (24) hours notice prior to entry.
+Non-Emergency: No statute.
+The conditions of entry in non-emergency situations should be stated in the lease.
+Landlords are recommended to provide tenants with at least twenty-four (24) hours notice prior to making entry.

 Lead Paint Disclosure: Landlords must disclose to tenants of any known lead paint hazards in rental properties built before 1978.
 They must additionally provide them with a brochure on the topic.

-Maximum (§ 250.511a): The maximum amount a landlord may charge a tenant for a security deposit is dependent on the duration of the lease.
-During the first (1st) year of any lease, the maximum security deposit a landlord may demand is two (2) months’ rent.
-During the second (2nd) and any subsequent years of the lease, or during any renewal of the original lease, the security deposit may not exceed one (1) month’s rent.
+Maximum (§ 250.511a): The maximum amount a landlord can charge a tenant for a security deposit is dependent on the term of the lease.
+During the first (1st) year of the lease, the maximum security deposit a landlord may demand is two (2) months’ rent.
+During the second (2nd) and any later years of the lease, or during any renewal of the original lease, the security deposit cannot exceed one (1) months’ rent.